Louq-Tech/Workshop-Management-System/README.md

 ### Why This Project?
 This is the project which we made when when were in Industrial attachment(Field/Practical Learning).
-It was made under the supervision of Said Salim Bakhresa IT Department siuated in Tazara.
+It was made under the supervision of Said Salim Bakhresa IT Department situated in Tazara.
 I contributed in this project mostly as a backend developer using python with Django Framework.

 ### How Much Did it help me?
 It is fine for me to say that it helped me a lot into my backend development, although it is not a completed project but i gained a lot of things doing this project.